mmendino/mmendino.github.io/_posts/2025-09-11-first-post.md

 Hello!

 I am Melissa Mendino Solano and I am senior Psychology and Studio Art Major.
-I am interested in the education system and love to work oral history in art.
+I am interested in education and working with family history, specifically history from my small town in Mexico.

-My work primarily consists of textiles, and thus I would consider myself proficient in sewing.
-Although I know how to machine sew, I greatly prefer hand-sewing.
+I primarily work with textiles in my art - hand-sewing and embroidering.
+I have hand-sewn a queen sized quilt, but also my senior seminar art piece.

 I do not have any programming experience, although I have always wished I was part of the *myspace* era.